 Important: Make sure you know how many days you need to reach maturity for the variety you buy.
 Give a little more time than the seed packet suggests to reach harvest, before that first killing frost.

-Fertilize regularly.
-Use a high nitrogen fertilizer until flowers form.
+Fertilize your watermelon plants every three to four weeks.
+First, use a high nitrogen fertilizer until flower buds begin to form.
 Then, switch over to a high phosphorous and potassium fertilizer.
 We also recommend the use of liquid fertilizers and foliar feeding.

 Watermelon plants like lots of water.
 There is no surprise here.
 Make sure to add water during dry spells.
 Keep the soil moist at all times.